NETWORG/blog/_posts/2022-06-27-calling-approval-follow-ups-via-HTTP-calls.md

 >You can follow up on approval requests to remind people to take action.
 You can send a follow-up notification from the Sent list in the Approvals hub, or in the details of the approval itself

 Follow up lets you notify Approver that they have an Approval that is waiting for their response that was not yet provided.
-Quite handy, considering that agenda these days is fully packed and people often forget ?stuff? (and Approves).
+Quite handy, considering that agenda these days is fully packed.

 You can read more on Approvals [here](https://support.microsoft.com/en-us/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) and [here](https://powerautomate.microsoft.com/en-us/connectors/details/shared_approvals/approvals/).

 ### Trigerring Follow up with a HTTP call
-Now, normally, you would trigger a Follow up from Teams, from this ?beautiful?  button:
+Now, normally, you would trigger a Follow up from Teams, from this button, located on the tab of a given Approval:
 ![FollowUpButton](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-01.png)
 However, what if we wanted to trigger a Follow up a different way, so that we could use it, for example, in Power Automate Flow?
 With a bit of Fiddler trickery, we can see what endpoint is called and what body is sent when triggering a Follow up.
-The URL Teams is pointing with a POST is <br>
+The URL Teams is pointing at with a POST method is <br>
 <code>https://approvals.teams.microsoft.com/api/sendReminder</code><br>
 Cool, let's peek into the body of the request:
 ```json